hmallen/lorenzbot/README.md

 - Make boolean arguments into human-readable format
 - Clean up arguments --> Make parent/child --> Make sure all conditions satisfied
 - Add "shutdown" function that can be called anywhere instead of updater.stop() each time
-- Add counting for buy and sell skips
+- Add Telegram alerts when adjustments are made due to balance/trade amount issues

 LATER:
 - Add argument for minimum loop time (loop_time_min)